 A new report from the Pew Research Center says children's' mental health is a top concern for parents.
 It comes as kids have been getting their first taste of a post-COVID, normal school year.
 But some pandemic habits – staring at a screen all day, lounging on the couch, snacking on junk food – may be hard to break.
 The physical concerns of these behaviors, like weight gain, are apparent.
 But experts say sloth-like behavior can impact your mental health too, leading to a lack of motivation and even full-on depression, self-harm, and even suicide.

 Mia Harrier is the community health specialist at OSF HealthCare Sacred Heart Medical Center in Danville, Illinois.
-She and fellow OSF Mission Partner (employee) Jake Ozier have been taking the OSF Care-a-Van to youth groups this summer, advocating for activities that can improve a kid’s mental health.
+She and fellow OSF Mission Partner (employee) Jake Ozier have been taking the OSF Care-a-Van to youth groups, advocating for activities that can improve a kid’s mental health.
 The youngsters leave with a prize like a bocce ball kit to continue recreation.

 “As adults, we've been able to make our adjustments [to COVID] because we've been around for a long time.
 Our brains are through developing,” Harrier says.
 “However, with children throughout the pandemic, it kind of took some of those opportunities that you typically have away.
 So they're in this place where they've experienced a lot of confusion, a lot of fear, a lot of uncertainty.
 So their responses to that have been really varied, and it can go into some things like undue anxiety or some depression.”